1b. Estimation of a logit model with custom priors (Bayesian)

 log_probability = loglogit(v, av, CHOICE)

 Create the Biogeme object.
-We illustrate the use of a specific sampler.
-Here, the default PyMC sampler.
-See the PyMC documentation for details.
+We explicitly request the standard PyMC sampler.
+See the PyMC documentation for details about the available sampling algorithms.

 the_biogeme.model_name = 'b01b_logit'